fbpx

 Gluten – Should my Diet be Gluten-Free?

+What is Gluten?
 According to the Celiac Disease Foundation, gluten is a general name for the proteins found in wheat, rye, barley and triticale.
 The science on gluten sensitivity is evolving quickly and we’re starting to learn much more about this condition.
-Since so many foods and restaurants are now advertising gluten-free options, I often have patients ask me if they should be “gluten-free”.
-Due to these questions, I wanted to provide a brief overview on these diets and a few common questions related to gluten.
+Since so many foods and restaurants are now advertising gluten-free options, I often ...

 Open Access Colonoscopy – Saves Time & Money!